awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-Error2String.md

                 4
 ```
-If the `0xc6` error is reported to you, you can use an `Error2String` command like this one to look up the error\.
-In this case, the `deleteKey` command failed with an access denied error because the key shared with the current user, but owned by a different user\.
+If the `0xc6` error is reported to you, you can use an Error2String command like this one to look up the error\.
+In this case, the `deleteKey` command failed with an access denied error because the key is shared with the current user but owned by a different user\.
 Only key owners have permission to delete a key\.

 ```
         Command:  Error2String -r 0xa8